Skip to main content

 Freshly pressed apple juice is sometimes called apple cider in North America.
 Ciders normally describe fermented fruit juices.
 When you purchase fresh pressed juice or cider, be aware of the risks associated with unpasteurized juices.

-If you are preparing your own freshly prepared apple juices or ciders, follow the recommendations in the BCCDC fact sheet How to Pasteurize Juice and Cider Safely to help remove germs from your juices.
+If you are preparing your own freshly prepared apple juices or ciders, follow the recommendations in the BCCDC fact sheet How to Pasteurize Juice and Cider Safely (PDF) to help remove germs from your juices.

-The How To Pasteurize Juice and Cider Safely fact sheet explains how to pasteurize juice and cider, which is most important for people who are pregnant, immune-compromised, very young, or elderly.
+The How To Pasteurize Juice and Cider Safely fact sheet (PDF) explains how to pasteurize juice and cider, which is most important for people who are pregnant, immune-compromised, very young, or elderly.

 Use fresh fruits that have not fallen onto the ground, and wash and sanitize the fruit before use.
 If you are making your own fermented cider you may also heat your juice before adding the yeast and starting the fermentation process.